ericbulloch/scaled/README.md

 Some solutions are quick fixes, some require more work and rework.
 Sometimes a temporary solution is all that we can do while things must be reworked or redone.

 **The process is just as important as the solution.**

+## Technology

+### Backend Language

+I will be starting out with technology that is purposely labeled as slow.
+I will be using Python as a backend because people give it a reputation for being slow with reporting technology.
+I argue that our database calls and the way we organize our data will be more important than the backend technology.
+Each backend call will include timing for how long a request took and how long the database calls took.
+Both will be important to determine if Python is truly the bottleneck or if it is something else.